Office of Research Training and Career Development

 This Research Training and Career Development Office supports research training at the predoctoral, postdoctoral, and early-stage investigator levels, in scientific areas aligned with the research priorities of the Division of Neuroscience and Basic Behavioral Science (DNBBS).
 Our primary goal is to ensure that a sufficient number of highly trained research investigators will be available to address basic research questions pertinent to mental health and mental illnesses, with the goal of transforming the understanding and treatment of mental illnesses.

 We welcome inquiries about specific funding opportunities and encourage such inquiries well in advance of the submission of your application.
-To learn about our research priorities, please review the NIMH Strategic Plan as well as information about each of the three DNBBS branches linked on the DNBBS Web page.
+To learn about our research priorities, please review the NIMH Strategic Plan for Research as well as information about each of the three DNBBS branches linked on the DNBBS web page.
 Investigators should then contact Program staff in this Office with their BioSketch and a draft set of Specific Aims.
-We’ll then provide feedback about appropriate funding opportunities and the alignment of your interests with our DNBBS’ research priorities.
+We’ll then provide feedback about appropriate funding opportunities and the alignment of your interests with our research priorities.

 - We encourage research that mechanistically addresses basic neurobiological questions that are relevant to domains (cognition, emotion, and social processing), processes, or risks for mental illnesses.